natxty/handoff/users/users.md

 * Images from other services (we've tapped into the Behance & Dribbble APIs)
     * using the Talent's unique URL (we parse for the handle/id) - we can import a batch of images from another service
     * These are then stored on _our_ S3 storage, as the first (_uploaded_) type listed above
++ `SocialServicesController.php` is where some workhorse functions are located for the above APIs.

 ## User Application Overview ##
 Much of this form is self-explanatory (e.g. Profile Image will upload a profile image, and CSS is used to create the circular border).